yeetmaster1/plgin-task/README.md

 2. Security, I belive that it should be a habit to always try and not leak or leave important info on the front-end where malicious actor could use said info in a bad way, even if it is just a sample test i still belive that a programmer must always think of the security of said info

 ## Unit Testing
-As discussed via Email the unit testing was done for demonstrative purposes and as aresult one sample unit test was done.
+As discussed via Email the unit testing was done for demonstrative purposes and as a result one sample unit test was done.

 The software used for the **Automated Testing** was Qunit.